Confluence dark mode: what you need to know

 1. Make text easier to read with workarounds

-• Add emojis to give minor headings more weight and help them stand out from regular text.
+- Add emojis.
+These will give minor headings more weight and help them stand out from regular text.
+An emoji is a quick and easy way to draw a user’s eye.

-• For text that needs less emphasis (e.g. text that adds extra context), I recommend picking a second, neutral colour from Confluence's colour palette.
+- Use a more neutral colour for less important text.
+If you have text that needs less emphasis (e.g. it adds extra context), pick a second, neutral colour from Confluence's colour palette.

 Use different font colours to change the emphasis of your text